ab77/netflix-proxy/README.md

 [n8] See, https://www.reddit.com/r/VPN/comments/48v03v/netflix_begins_geo_checks_on_cdn/.

 [n9] See, [Using NDP proxying](https://docs.docker.com/engine/userguide/networking/default_network/ipv6/).
 Both the caching resolver and Docker dual-stack support are disabled by default due to issues with IPv6 configurations provided by various hosting providers.
-To enable, set `CACHING_RESOLVER=1` in `build.sh` and re-deploy.
+To enable, set `CACHING_RESOLVER=1` in `build.sh` or pass `-z 1` from command-line and re-deploy.

 [n10] See notes in https://github.com/dlundquist/sniproxy/blob/master/sniproxy.conf.